There can be many personal and tax benefits for families who choose to give the gift of home ownership.

 If the house were instead passed to children as part of an estate, the children would receive a “stepped-up” basis, resetting the tax cost basis at the market value on the date of the second parent’s death.
 That means the children would likely pay less capital gains tax when the house is eventually sold than they would if the house were gifted by their parents.

 “There’s always a trade-off between avoiding estate taxes and having to pay capital gains taxes,” Miller says.
 “Currently, the top federal estate tax rate is 40%.
-Depending on where you live, the capital gains rate can be more substantial.”
+Depending on where you live, the capital gains tax can be more substantial.”

 What if the parents pay the mortgage first?